naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 ```
 Then press enter.

-Next type or paste the codes below *(Sovran_SystemsOS Features)* in to the termainl/nano window.
+Next type or paste the codes below *(Sovran_SystemsOS Features)* into the termainl/nano window.

 Once done, press `ctr s` then `ctr x` to save and exit.